Creature in the Well Trophy Guide and Road Map for PlayStation 4

 In order to complete the entire game and earn the platinum in a single playthrough, I recommend you stop making progress once you have unlocked the Weather System Control stage.
 Then, before progressing, you’ll want to make sure you have every collectable except the two you find inside the Weather System Control before progressing any further.

-For now, though, focus on just reaching the Weather System Control.
+For this part of the Creature in the Well Trophy Guide, though, focus on just reaching the Weather System Control.
 Note that there is a pretty big spike in difficulty at the Synchronous Field stage and you may struggle to progress without the right equipment.

 It’s Been a Long Time